Skip to Content

 • Schools

-Electricians working in these areas may have been exposed to low to high concentrations of asbestos.
+Electricians in these areas may have encountered asbestos exposure ranging from low to high concentrations.
 However, there is no safe level of asbestos exposure.
 Indoor work locations may present a larger risk, due to low ventilation.
 As a result, fibers may become concentrated in the air.

 Electricians and At-Risk Trades